 Scholarships: Scholarships based on academic ability are available to Prep students.
 Sheehan scholarships are given to the top 5% and Ignatian scholarships are granted to the top 10% of those who take the (arch) diocesan admissions' exams or their equivalents (SSAT, etc.).
-Ahearn, McGuinness and Rooney Scholarships are offered to those in the top 15% of the entrance exams.
 There are also occasional one-time gifts to assist academically gifted students.
 Should these be available, information about them will be communicated in the acceptance letters.
 There are no separate or additional applications for merit-based scholarships; decisions on academic scholarships are made based on the results of the admissions exam and a review of the students's grades.
-All academic scholarships are renewed each year if the student maintains a B average.
+All academic scholarships are renewed each year if the student maintains a B+ average (Sheehan Scholars) and a B average (Ignatian Scholars).
 For more information on the scholarship program, please contact Mr. John Irvine, '83, P'11, Director of Admissions.

-Sheehan Scholarships: The Sheehan Academic Scholarships were created by Mr. Gerald V. Sheehan, '48, to attract to Prep what Saint Ignatius Loyola and his Jesuit companions termed “aptissimi,” or “the very best.”
+Gerald V. Sheehan, '48 Academic Scholarships: The Sheehan Academic Scholarships were created in 2011 by Mr. Gerald V. Sheehan, '48, to attract to Prep what Saint Ignatius Loyola and his Jesuit companions termed “aptissimi,” or “the very best.”
 The scholarships cover the entire tuition and the activity fee (all other fees are not covered) during each of a student’s four years at the school.
 They will also fund his participation in a summer enrichment program.
-Please contact Mr. Irvine for more information.
+Sheehan Scholars are selected through an interview process.
+If a student is asked to interview, this will be communicated in his acceptance letter.
+Please contact Ms. Trish Fitzpatrick.
+P'07, '16, firstname.lastname@example.org for further information on the Sheehan Scholars Program.

 HAP Grants: A small number of grants are available to those students who participated in the Higher Achievement Program.
 These are based on both need and dedication to the ideals of HAP.

 Scholarship Fund for Inner-City Students (SFIC): Families may qualify for grants from the SFIC.
-For more inforamtion, please visit their website at www.sficnj.org.
+For more information, please visit their website at www.sficnj.org.

 Outside Grants: Prep recognizes no promise of grants from outside institutions, organizations or individuals unless written notice from the granting agency is given to and accepted by the Financial Aid Director.